 Weight: 31 ounces

 That about does it this time around.
 Which firearms would you liked to have seen included on my top 9mm handgun list?
 Please let me know in the comments below.
-I had several others on here that got chopped, due to length, but I may add the TP9 and the G43 back in at some point.
-Stay tuned, because this may grow over time.
+One thing that many people don’t think about is holster availability.

 Make sure you check out our USCCA Review, next.